fridaysystems/inventory-presser/readme.txt

 2. This is the edit screen that adds or edits a single vehicle.
 This screen shot was taken on version 0.4, and at this time there is no VIN decoder or support for vehicle options.

 == Changelog ==

+= 2.3.5 =
+* Use save_post_inventory_vehicle instead of save_post and then a check to make sure we are working on our post type
+* Bug fix for the parameters passed into the save_post/save_post_{post-type} action handler
+* Skip the extra stuff that happens when vehicles are saved if the vehicle was just moved to the trash

 = 2.3.4 =
 * Bug fix to not modify ORDER BY clauses on term queries for model years and cylinder counts when no order is specified